Kanhalelor/2025.djangocon.eu/djangocon_2025/content/information/announcements/0announcements.md

 layout: simple
 title: Announcements

+Exciting news! 🎉 The grant application for DjangoCon Europe 2025 is now open!
+Don't miss this opportunity to be part of our community.
+Apply now and join us in Dublin! 🌟

 We will publish event announcements here.
 Stay tuned and follow us on X (formerly known as Twitter): <a href="https://twitter.com/djangoconeurope" class="pages-links">@DjangoConEurope</a>!

 <!--
 section: 7 December 2023